 What to Know About Pumpkin Spice Lattes, From a Nutritionist Who Loves Them

-They're back at Dunkin Donuts and Starbucks this month!
+They're back at Dunkin' and Starbucks this month!

-As the summer winds to end, I start to get excited about all things fall, including sweater-and-boot weather, Halloween, and yes, pumpkin spice lattes!
-If you're a pumpkin spice latte fan like me, here's some good news: The cozy fall beverage is coming back earlier than ever in 2019.
-Dunkin Donuts is debuting their pumpkin latte on August 21, a news release from the chain states, and the Starbucks PSL returns August 27, according to store employees who leaked it to Reddit.
+As summer winds to an end, I start to get excited about all things fall, including sweater-and-boot weather, Halloween, and yes, pumpkin spice lattes!
+If you're a PSL fan like me, here's some good news: The cozy fall beverage is back earlier than ever in 2020.
+Dunkin' (the donut chain) debuted its pumpkin latte on August 19, a news release states, and Starbucks' PSL is now available across the US and Canada, the company announced today—August 25.

-Well, here's the not-so-great, and not-terribly-surprising news: Most pumpkin spice lattes are high in sugar and processed ingredients.
+Well, here's the not-so-great and not-terribly-surprising news: Most pumpkin spice lattes are high in sugar and processed ingredients.
 I haven't been able to find any versions that I would recommend from a nutritional standpoint as a daily habit.
-So my advice: Choose the PSL you like best (whether it's from DD or Mickey D's) and enjoy it as an occasional treat.
+So my advice: Choose the PSL you like best and enjoy it as an occasional treat.
 Below you'll find my notes on three popular PSLs—plus a truly good-for-you recipe you can make at home.

 Starbucks Pumpkin Spice Latte

 The Starbucks website lists the ingredients in its Pumpkin Spice Sauce as sugar, condensed skim milk, pumpkin puree, 2% or less of fruit and vegetable juice for color, natural flavors, annatto, salt, and potassium sorbate.
 It's great that the company is using some all-natural additives, but the final ingredient is a common preservative.

-A tall Starbucks PSL made with whole milk and whipped cream clocks in at 330 calories, 15 grams of fat, 40 grams of carb with 39 from sugar, and 11 grams of protein, and 39 grams of sugar.
+A tall Starbucks PSL made with 2% steamed milk foam has 300 calories, 11 grams of fat, 40 grams of carb, and 11 grams of protein, and 39 grams of sugar.
 Substituting whole milk would presumably bump up the calorie and fat content.
 To put that in perspective, a Starbucks Cheese Danish is lower in everything, including sugar, with 28 fewer grams than the PSL.
 So when you order a Starbucks pumpkin spice latte, enjoy every sip but just think of it as a dessert rather than a coffee.